ejhall78/memory-box/README.md

 Tech Used:
 Svelte & SvelteKit | Firebase Auth | Firestore | TypeScript & JavaScript | Node.js | HTML | CSS

-You can find the full presentation on the Northcoders YouTube channel at https://www.youtube.com/watch?v=mE5hv9FEevk
+You can find the full presentation (including a more in depth demo of the app) on the Northcoders YouTube channel at https://www.youtube.com/watch?v=mE5hv9FEevk

 https://user-images.githubusercontent.com/77503450/137102078-45b861b8-a65d-4e49-b064-a826ead1cab1.mp4